m3o/services/docs/web/content/pages/getting-started.md

 ## What is Micro?

-Micro is a system for building and managing microservices.
+Micro is a system for building and managing distributed systems.

 Key components of Micro are as follows:
 * **Runtime**: a runtime environment for managing services including auth, config, discovery, networking, storage.